Thursday, August 31, 2017

 If you don't have an apple tree, don't panic.
 Many apple orchards throughout the US have the option 'You Pick'; which means, you can enter the orchard on certain days and pick your own.
 This is hugely popular in the Midwest.

 We are fortunate to have 3 apple trees and this year's crop is a bumper.
-Just pick, wash, peel and dice up to be cooked down with a bit of added sugar and you've got applesauce which can be eaten immediately or preserved in jars.
+Just pick, wash, peel and dice up to be cooked down with a bit of added sugar and water.
+Before long, you've got applesauce which can be eaten immediately or preserved in jars.

 Monday, August 28, 2017